-Selinexor is an investigational medicine and has not been approved by The United States Food and Drug Administration (USFDA), Health Canada, the European Medicines Agency (EMA), nor any other regulatory agency.
+Selinexor is an investigational medicine and has not been approved by The United States Food and Drug Administration (FDA), Health Canada, the European Medicines Agency (EMA), nor any other regulatory agency.

-Selinexor is an oral, first-in-class, reversible, potent, selective inhibitor of nuclear export (SINE) that specifically blocks XPO1.
-It is being evaluated in multiple Phase 2 and 3 clinical trials in patients with relapsed or refractory hematological and solid tumor malignancies.
-Our SINE compounds were the first oral XPO1 inhibitors in clinical development.
+Selinexor is currently being evaluated in ongoing Phase 2 and 3 clinical studies in patients with relapsed or refractory hematologic and solid tumor malignancies.

 To learn more about the BOSTON study please visit clinicaltrials.gov